Utkarsh-Jha-MSAIB/data-science-for-audio-augmentation/README.md

   - **Loudness** (dynamics)
   - **Timbre** (harmonics + noise)

-By isolating and controlling these components, we can move beyond imitation → toward true augmentation.
+By isolating and controlling these components, we can unlock new possibilities for creative audio generation.

 **But what if we go one step further?**

 Instead of learning only from existing music, we reverse-engineer patterns from the world around us:
+- Skylines
-- Skylines - Ocean waves
+- Ocean waves
 - Natural curves
 - Abstract visual patterns